 Objective of the Regulation

-What kind of investments are covered?
+What kind of investments are covered by the cooperation mechanism?

-The Regulation covers any foreign direct investment.
-This means, as defined by the European Court of Justice, an investment of any kind by a foreign investor aiming to establish or to maintain lasting and direct links between the foreign investor and the target company in order to carry out an economic activity in a Member State.
+The cooperation on FDI screening between Member States and the Commission covers any foreign direct investment (FDI).
+As defined by the Regulation and confirmed by the European Court of Justice4, this can be an investment of any kind by a foreign investor aiming to establish or to maintain lasting and direct links between the foreign investor and the target company, in order to carry out an economic activity in a Member State, including investments which enable effective participation in the management or control of a company carrying out an economic activity.

-Foreign direct investment can take two different forms: greenfield, and mergers and acquisitions (M&As).
-International greenfield investment typically involves the creation of a new company or establishment or facilities abroad, whereas an international merger or acquisition amounts to transferring the ownership of existing assets to an owner abroad.
 Foreign investor means a natural person of a third country or an undertaking of a third country, intending to make or having made a foreign direct investment.

+FDI can take two different forms: greenfield investments, and mergers and acquisitions (M&As).
+International greenfield investments typically involve the creation of a new company or the establishment of facilities abroad, while an international merger or acquisition amounts to transferring the ownership of existing assets relating to an economic activity to an owner abroad.
+Similarly to M&As, if Member States cover greenfield investments in their national screening legislations, then they must notify to the cooperation mechanism the greenfield investments they are screening.

 Does the Regulation allow the screening of foreign direct investment on economic grounds?

-The EU framework does not allow the screening of foreign direct investment based on other concerns than security and public order.
+The EU framework does not allow for the screening of foreign direct investment based on other concerns than security and public order.

 Does the Regulation apply to all EU Member States or only to those who maintain a screening mechanism at national level?